smmckay/quex-mirror/doc/source/quex-syntax/patterns/re-algebra.rst

    matches the *complementary* set of lexemes of what is matched by the regular expressions ``X``.

+The union operation is identical to what the ``|`` operator does.
+The according state machines are setup in parallel.

 The set of all lexemes, the *universal set*, and the *empty set* of lexemes find the counterpart in the space of DFAs in the *universally matching DFA* and the *unmatching DFA* given by: